A rumor states that Facebook is attempting to block a nativity image because it is offensive. Is there any truth to this rumor?

 It has been suggested that the photo may be copyrighted, and that the copyright holder may object to its posting online.
 We could find no evidence or objections of any kind to support this claim.
 Plus, the rumor states that it was found “Offensive” which would not apply to a copyright issue.

-Nearly a year later, in 2012, the image remains on our Facebook page.
+Nearly two years later, in 2014, the image remains on our Facebook page.
+A link to our Facebook page with the photo posted can be found here.

 Facebook is not attempting to block a nativity image because it is offensive.
 The rumor originated from “like collectors” and has since been spread by concerned readers, unaware that it is a hoax.